SALE

 Zoning laws

-Orlando's zoning laws play a significant role in determining where short-term rentals can operate.
+Orlando's zoning laws determine where short-term rentals can operate.
 Certain areas are designated specifically for short-term rental activity while others have restrictions or outright bans.
-Orlando's Official Zoning Map offers detailed insights into these designations.
+Check Orlando's Official Zoning Map to make sure you are looking at the right neighborhoods.

 Vacation rental license